ETHZ-INS/BehaviorFlow/README.md

 ### Behavior Flow Fingerprinting

-In this section we introduce the concept of Behavior Flow Figerprinting (BFF).
-This method will look at all transitions for each sample and try to figure out how close each sample is to other samples. we can further color by treatment variables that can be categorical or continuous. the resulting 2D embedding will be much better understandable for us to see how close groups are to each other and how many outliers are present in general.
+In this section, we introduce the concept of Behavior Flow Fingerprinting (BFF).
+This method looks at all transitions for each sample and tries to determine how close each sample is to other samples.
+We can further color by treatment variables, which can be categorical or continuous.
+The resulting 2D embedding is easier to understand and allows us to see how close groups are to each other and how many outliers are present in general.
 To perform a BFF across all files based on transitions we can use:

 ``` r